High-dimensional Imputation for the Social Sciences: a Comparison of State-of-the-art Methods: Limitations and future directions

 The present study aimed to compare current implementations of existing imputation methods.
 As a result, the scope of the simulation and resampling studies was limited by the current development state of the different methods.
 For example, DURR, IURR, and MI-PCA allow imputation of any type of data: DURR and IURR have been developed for categorical data imputation \citep{dengEtAl:2016}, and MI-PCA can be performed with any standard imputation model for categorical data.
 However, BLasso has not been formally developed for imputing multi-categorical variables yet.
 This limitation of BLasso forced us to work with missing values on variables that are either continuous or usually considered as such in practice (e.g., Likert-type scales).
 To maintain a fair comparison with BLasso, all methods were implemented with the assumption that the imputed variables are continuous and normally distributed.
 However, IURR, DURR, and MI-PCA could have performed differently in the resampling study if we had used their ordinal data implementations.

 More generally, the results reported in this article only apply to the specific implementations of the algorithms we used.
 Many of the methods discussed could have been implemented differently. \cite{zhaoLong:2016} proposed versions of IURR and DURR using the elastic net penalty \citep{zouHastie:2005} and the adaptive lasso \citep{zou:2006} instead of the lasso penalty.
 Although no substantial performance differences between penalty specifications emerged from the work of \cite{zhaoLong:2016} or \cite{dengEtAl:2016}, we must acknowledge that we did not investigate the impact of different types of regularization in the present study.
 Similarly, we have not investigated the sensitivity of BLasso to different hyper-parameters choices.
-Finally, the use of random forests within the MICE algorithm followed \cite{dooveEtAl:2014}, the version supported in the popular R package \emph{mice}.
-However, \cite{shahEtAl:2014} independently developed another implementation of random forests within the MICE algorithm, which was available in the now archived R package CALIBERrfimpute \citep{CALIBERrfimpute}.
+Furthermore, the use of random forests within the MICE algorithm followed \cite{dooveEtAl:2014}, the version supported in the popular R package \emph{mice}.
+However, \cite{shahEtAl:2014} independently developed another implementation of random forests within the MICE algorithm, which was available in the now archived R package \emph{CALIBERrfimpute} \citep{CALIBERrfimpute}.
 We are not aware of any evidence or theoretical reason to expect differences between the two implementations, but we did not verify this empirically.
+Finally, there are many alternatives to ordinary least square (OLS) estimation that we did not consider. \cite{dempsterEtAl:1977b} compared the properties of 57 such OLS alternatives, including different variants of ridge regression, subset regression (e.g., forward and backward model selection), and principal component regression, when applied to fully observed data.
+Any of these variants could be used as the elementary imputation model in a MICE implementation.
+In the present study, however, our inclusion criteria for imputation methods precluded consideration of these alternatives.
+We considered only those high-dimensional prediction methods that have already been recommended in the literature specifically for MI.
+This is the same reason we did not consider many state-of-the-art prediction methods like (deep) neural networks or support vector machines/regressions, even though those methods currently dominate all others in terms of raw prediction and classification performance.